hackoregon/civic/README.md

 $ yarn build
 ```

-## Typical workflow - working on a package
+## Step 2: working on a single package

 At this point, Lerna has prepared all packages in the monorepo.